jeog/TOSDataBridge/README_DETAILS.md

 ### Important Details & Provisos
 - - -
-- **Clean..
-Exit..
-Close..
-Stop..:** Assuming everything is up and running you really want to avoid shutting down the TOS platform and/or the Service while your client code is running.
+- **Exiting Gracefully** You want to avoid shutting down the TOS platform and/or the Service while your client code is running.
 As a general rule follow this order:

     1. Clean up: close blocks, call clean_up etc.
     2. Exit your program